Views

 What's Inside

 Inside this resource is a one-page matching activity featuring four distinct pairs of biological structures and human-engineered machines.
-The worksheet uses high-quality illustrations to compare the hard shell of a turtle, a camel's hump, a fish's tail, and bird wings to their mechanical analogues.
+The worksheet uses clear illustrations to compare the hard shell of a turtle, a camel's hump, a fish's tail, and bird wings to their mechanical analogues.
 Clear instructions ensure students can work independently to identify these functional relationships.
+A full answer key is included for easy grading.

 Zero-Prep Workflow